An Integer Linear Programming Framework for Mining Constraints from Data: Mining Constraints with Integer Linear Programming

 \subsection{Latent Variables}

 Some prediction problems involve constraints with complex logics and require auxiliary variables to model the problem structure.
-Thanks to the flexibility of the ILP framework, they can be modeled as
+Thanks to the flexibility of the ILP framework, we can introduce latent variables to extend the expressiveness of the constraint mining framework:

 where $\mathbf{h}$ are latent variables, and they appear in the constraints but not in the objective function in Eq. \eqref{eq:latent}.
 Despite that $\mathbf{h}$ is not part of the output, it facilitates to formulate the ILP problem.
 In general, a set of pre-defined constraints $(A_{pre}, \mathbf{b}_{pre})$ are given to describe the relations between $\mathbf{y}$ and $\mathbf{h}$.
 Then, given a set of $\{(\mathbf{w}^{(i)},\mathbf{y}^{(i)})\}_{i=1}^k$, our goal is to learn the constraints $(A, \mathbf{b})$.